David Vanterpool, Assistant Coach

 Nate Tibbetts, Assistant Coach

-Nate Tibbetts enters his second season with the Trail Blazers after serving as an assistant coach for the Cleveland Cavaliers from 2011-13.
+Nate Tibbetts finished his third regular season with the Trail Blazers in 2015-16 after serving as an assistant coach for the Cleveland Cavaliers from 2011-13.
 Prior to his tenure with the Cavs, Tibbetts served as head coach of the NBA Development League’s Tulsa 66ers for two seasons.
 He guided the Oklahoma City Thunder’s D-League affiliate to a 64-41 (.610) record and two trips to the playoffs during his time there.
 Tibbetts was selected to lead the West team in the 2011 D-League All-Star Game after guiding Tulsa to a conference-best 24-10 record heading into the break.
 He was also selected to be the United States head coach in the 2011 Pan American Games, where he led the group of D-League players to a bronze medal, USA’s first medal since 1999.
 Tibbetts was a member of the D-League’s Sioux Falls Skyforce coaching staff for four seasons from 2005-09 and was promoted to head coach after his first two campaigns.
 A former University of South Dakota standout who ranks second all-time in career assists (678) and steals (215) at the school, he was an assistant coach at the University of Sioux Falls from 2001-05.
 Tibbetts and his wife, Lyndsey, reside in Portland.

 Dale Osbourne, Assistant Coach